Herut Takele

 Herut Takele with a photo of her father.

-Herut Takele Legese (חרות טקלה לגסה; born 1938) is an Israeli activist of Beta Israeli origin, who engaged in underground activities in the 1980s to promote the aliyah to Israel of the Ethiopian Jews.
-She was arrested by the regime of Mengistu Haile Mariam, imprisoned for about two years, and after she emigrated to Israel, she was recognized as a prisoner of Zion.
+Herut Takele Legese (חרות טקלה לגסה; born 1938) is an Israeli activist of Beta Israeli origin, who engaged in underground activities in Ethiopia in the 1980s to promote the aliyah to Israel of Ethiopian Jewry.
+She was arrested by the regime of Mengistu Haile Mariam and imprisoned in Ethiopia for about two years.
+After emigrating to Israel in 1990, Takele was recognized by the Israeli government as a prisoner of Zion.

 Herut Takele receiving the Prisoner of Zion pin.
 Hadera, 2018.

 Early years

 Takele was born in Qwara, Ethiopia.
-Her father, Elka Takele, who was a Hebrew teacher, educated his children with a strong Jewish and community identity.
-In 1942, her father was appointed secretary of the governor of the town of Azezo near Gondar, and the family moved there.
-At the age of 16, Takele moved to Gondar with her brother, so that she could acquire an education, a rare step in those days in Ethiopia.
+Her father, Elka Takele, who was a Hebrew teacher, educated his children with a strong Jewish and communal identity.
+In 1942, her father was appointed secretary to the governor of Azezo, a town near Gondar, and the family relocated to Azezo.
+At the age of 16, Takele moved to Gondar with her elder brother, so that she could acquire an education, which was a rare step in that era in Ethiopia.